Actindo-AG/Documentation/PIM/API/03_Products.md

 You can create, edit, delete, and list PIM products via API.

+The attribute key is customer-defined in *DataHub*.
+Therefore, the fields displayed in the request samples should just serve as an example.

+> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is not recommended in principle, the key in the API changes as well.
+That means, that the field may not be found when sending a request.
+In this case, you have to update the attribute key in your request body as well.

 ## Create a product

-You can create a product via API i you want to...
+You can create a product via API if you want to...

 [comment]: <> (Use case?)